MChatzakis/AlphaCompiler/readme.md

 We provide two ways to print the quads (verbose and formal).
 By defaults the quads are printed using the verbose method, but the formal method can be invoked by setting the printQuad(int flag, FILE* stream) flag to 0, manually.

 Note: The above features got disabled on final version.
 They can be re-enabled manually from the syn_an.y file.

-## Intermediate Code Generation:

-The quads produced are printed in stdout using "-p" flag.
+The quads produced are printed in stdout using "-p" compiler flag.

 ## Target Code Generation: